splunk/splunk-connect-for-kubernetes/README.md

 You can easily instruct Splunk Connect for Kubernetes Logging with these supported annotations.

 * Use `splunk.com/index` annotation on pod and/or namespace to tell which Splunk index to ingest to.
-Pod annotation will take precedence over namespace annotation when both are annotated.
-It requires `splunk.hec.annotationRouting` to be `true` (enabled by default).
-  ex) `kubectl annotate namespace kube-system splunk.com/index=k8s_events`
+Pod annotation will take precedence over namespace annotation when both are annotated. ex) `kubectl annotate namespace kube-system splunk.com/index=k8s_events`
 * Set `splunk.com/exclude` annotation to `true` on pod and/or namespace to exclude its logs from ingested to Splunk.
 * Use `splunk.com/sourcetype` annotation on pod to overwrite `sourcetype` field.
 If not set, it is dynamically generated to be `kube:container:CONTAINER_NAME`.
 When using this annotation, the sourcetype will be prefixed with `kube:`.